Carnagion/dissertation/interim/interim.typ

 // TODO: Mention early approaches using single optimised objectives

+By viewing aircraft as jobs and runways as machines, runway sequencing can be considered a variation of the machine/job scheduling problem, which is known to be NP-hard @demaere-pruning-rules.

+// TODO: Mention existing solutions using insights from job sequencing

+Bianco et al. present a dynamic programming approach for the single-machine scheduling problem with sequence-dependent setup times.
+This is equivalent to the runway sequencing problem for a single runway, not taking into account aircraft classes @lieder-dynamic-programming. // TODO: Cite Bianco's paper

+== Heuristic Approaches

+// TODO: Talk about heuristic approaches to runway sequencing

+== Linear Programming

 Linearizing the objective function allows the problem to be solved to optimality using mixed-integer linear programming.
 One such mixed-integer 0-1 formulation is introduced by #cite(<beasley-scheduling-aircraft>, form: "prose") for scheduling aircraft landings, supporting both single or multiple runways operating in either mixed or segregated modes.
 Unlike many previous approaches that assumed an indefinite latest time limit for landing, this approach employs more realistic latest landing times based on fuel considerations @beasley-scheduling-aircraft.
 This allows exploiting the presence of increased disjoint intervals -- caused by relatively narrower hard time windows for arrivals -- to simplify the problem using landing times @demaere-pruning-rules.
 The approach also allows for complex and arbitrary separation matrices, and is capable of working with different complex objective functions -- both linear and non-linear as long as time can be discretized -- making it applicable to a wider variety of situations.

-By viewing aircraft as jobs and runways as machines, runway sequencing can be considered a variation of the machine/job scheduling problem, which is known to be NP-hard @demaere-pruning-rules.

-// TODO: Mention existing solutions using insights from job sequencing
+== Dynamic Programming

+Dynamic programming approaches have been used in many solutions in the past @demaere-pruning-rules @psaraftis-dynamic-programming @balakrishnan-runway-operations, since it is known to work well for runway sequencing as mentioned in @objectives, and yields optimal schedules significantly faster than mixed-integer programming (MIP) solvers @lieder-dynamic-programming. // TODO: Cite Bianco's paper as well

+#cite(<lieder-dynamic-programming>, form: "prose") provides an optimisation algorithm for runway sequencing based on that of #cite(<briskorn-aircraft-landing>, form: "prose") with more general assumptions -- multiple runways, positive target times, and limited time windows, building upon existing approaches that rely on more restricted or impractical assumptions.

+// TODO: Explain more about dynamic programming approaches - look at Lieder's paper for more examples

+#cite(<psaraftis-dynamic-programming>, form: "prose") further utilized the inherent characteristics of the problem to design an approach that grouped aircraft into multiple sets, allowing the exploitation of known precedence orders within these sets.
+When implemented as a preprocessing step, this reduced the problem's worst-case computational complexity to $O(m^2(n + 1)^m)$, where $n$ denotes the number of sets and $m$ denotes the number of aircraft @demaere-pruning-rules @psaraftis-dynamic-programming.
+This approach is also used in this project and is discussed later in @complete-orders.

+== Constrained Positional Shifts

-A number of solutions have also employed Constrained Positional Shifts (CPS) @psaraftis-dynamic-programming @balakrishnan-runway-operations.
+A number of solutions -- such as that of #cite(<psaraftis-dynamic-programming>, form: "prose") and #cite(<balakrishnan-runway-operations>, form: "prose") -- have also employed Constrained Positional Shifting (CPS).
 CPS restricts the shift in position of an aircraft's scheduled departure relative to its original position in the initial sequence, typically an (unoptimised) FCFS sequence.
 Not only does this prune the search space by reducing the number of aircraft that must be considered for each position in the sequence, but it also encourages fairness by preventing aircraft from being advanced or delayed disproportionately relative to other aircraft @demaere-pruning-rules.

 However, CPS may be impractical in situations involving CTOTs or other time window constraints, or mixed-mode operations (i.e. both arrivals and departures on the same runway) where delays between arrivals and departures may differ widely.
 These can require large positional shifts, thereby challenging the tractability of CPS-based approaches @demaere-pruning-rules.